5 Secrets to Growing Great Tomatoes

 Companionship.
 Tomatoes LOVE to grow next to garlic, parsley, and carrots.
 Basil planted with tomatoes gives it a wonderful flavor.
 Marigolds or nasturtiums planted with tomatoes repel the hornworm.

 Tomatoes should NOT be grown with corn or potatoes which attract the same pests.
 They should also not be grown with cabbages, broccoli or other cole crops or fennel because they inhibit the growth of the tomatoes.
 To find out more about companion planting, click here.

 Water.
 Tomatoes do not grow well with lots of watering.
 Water can cause and spread fungus which is the top enemy of growing great tomatoes.
 Water tomatoes at the soil, never from above and only one inch of water per week.

-Secret five to growing great tomatoes
+How to grow great tomatoes

 Timing.
 Tomatoes taste amazing when ripened completely on the vine but many times if you attempt to ripen them completely that way, animals will come and peck or bite them and ruin your delicious harvest.
 Raccoons will even pick the tomatoes and take them whole.
 Rats and squirrels will bite the bottoms of the fruit and drink the juice.
 You can prevent some of this by having water available for wildlife in your garden.

 Tomato growing tips

 Don’t pick your tomatoes green, but you can outsmart your competition for epic tomatoes by waiting until first blush to pick your tomatoes and bring them in. when they begin to just barely turn colors, the sugars in the fruit are beginning to set and you can pick them and ripen them on your counter inside.